Web Forms & Publishing

 The form locking system

-When a form is published and active, the editor displays a lock banner.
+When a form is published and active, the PDF editor displays a lock banner.
 This prevents you accidentally changing a form that people are currently submitting.

 You have two options: